ValkyRiver/upgrademod/README.md

 ## Known bugs

 • Cerulean Bell doesn't function properly when exiting and reentering a run

+• For some reason, using upgrademod with Balatro Multiplayer and Talisman (some combination) can cause playing cards to give around X100 chips when played.
+I was unable to replicate the bug using the versions I used: 1.0.1o-FULL, 1.0.0~ALPHA-1424a-STEAMODDED, 0.1.8.4-MULTIPLAYER, Talisman 2.2.0~dev, and upgrademod 5 (latest)

 ## Potential compatibility issues (yet to be resolved)